helix-foundation/currency/contracts/governance/community/README.md

   - Will revert on each lower level call if `_blockNumber` is in the future.

 #### totalVotingPower
-Arguments: none
+Arguments:

-A public variable set by the `configure` function of the voting contract that inherits from this contract.
-Is just the snapshotted totals of ECO and ECOx token supplies added together.
+  - `_blockNumber` (uint256) - the block number at which to compute the voting power.

+This combines the snapshotted token supply of ECOx that is provided to the child contracts on `configure` with the excluded tokens that are minted during generation update and the total supply of ECO at `_blockNumber`.

 ### PolicyProposals
   - Inherits: `VotingPower`, `TimeUtils`